apptentive-engineering/dockerfiles/README.md

 **Usage**

-All `Makefile` should support `make help` to display their usage with `help` being the default goal if unspecified.
+All `Makefile` should support `make help` to display their usage and have `help` set as their default goal.

 ```bash
 $ make